HHS/TANF-app/scripts/README.md

 no args

 ## description

-check if the cf command is present, if its not, install it and all of its dependencies.
+Used during ci/cd to check if the cf command is present, if its not, install it and all of its dependencies.

 # docker-check.sh